-Waxworms’ life cycle entails four main stages namely the eggs, larva, pupa, and adult moths.
+Waxworms’ life cycle entails four main stages: eggs, larva, pupa, and adult moths.
 The development of each stage primarily depends on the temperature conditions.
-28-30oC is the optimum temperature for waxworms’ rapid reproduction.
+28-30°C is the optimum temperature for waxworms’ rapid reproduction.
 Proper lighting and ventilation are also necessary for enhanced results.

-After mating, female waxworms lay eggs consistently for five days.
+After mating, female waxworms lay eggs consistently for 5 days.
 The number of eggs laid by the female waxworms depends on temperature.
 Under appropriate temperatures, they can lay up to 600 eggs.

 Larvae grow in only 20 days at warm temperatures and even more than 5 months in cooler conditions.
 After the larvae have grown, they find a place to pupate.
 This usually takes place on the wooden frames of the hive.

-The larvae chew a cavity into the frame that causing permanent damage to the equipment.
+The larvae chew a cavity into the frame causing permanent damage to the equipment.
 This happens between 2 and 3 days before forming a cocoon from silk thread.
-Large numbers of waxworm cocoons stored between combs can cause fusing to the box of combs.
+Large numbers of waxworm cocoons stored between combs can fuse the box to the combs.

 The waxworm life span varies depending on their sex.
 Males live up to 21 days, while females live for about 12 days.
 Males use chemical pheromones and ultrasound signals to attract females.